A Legacy of Excellence Our Milestones

 2017

-21. JEI begins the development of Reno’s Neon Line District - a $1.8 billion mixed use project, comprised of a live-work-play district, that will serve as a hub for all ages celebrating Reno’s eccentric culture through pedestrian-friendly amenities, public art, restaurants, retail, and entertainment venues.
+21. JEI begins the development of Reno Neon Line - a $1.8 billion mixed use project, comprised of a live-work-play district, that will serve as a hub for all ages celebrating Reno’s eccentric culture through pedestrian-friendly amenities, public art, restaurants, retail, and entertainment venues.

 2019